shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Fix channel joining.
-- Channel Details table UI for Channels table
+- Invite users to channel if you're channel owner functionality
 - Invite to channel by URL system

 ### Later